 - The buyer or tenant has disappeared.

-- The buyer or tenant has failed to pay required monies under the contract or lease.
+- The buyer or tenant has failed to pay the required monies under the contract or lease.

 - The client has decided to pay you less than the full commission.

 Many of these problems are far too common.
-They can reflect the fact that the salesperson has lost control of the transaction.
+They can reflect the fact that the salesperson has lost control of the listing or property transaction.
 Communication is everything in our industry, and your client should trust you fully when it comes to the property transaction and the momentum of the deal.

-In the real world things will go wrong.
-Disasters will happen and commercial real estate sales and leasing is not exempt.
-Problems like these above and others can be minimised providing you stay on top of the relationships, the information, and the communications.
+In the real world, things will go wrong.
+Disasters will happen and commercial real estate sales and leasing are not exempt.
+Problems like these above and others can be minimised providing you stay on top of the client relationships, the information, and the communications.